velocityCavalry/velocityCavalry.github.io/_pages/teaching.md

 I really enjoy TAing!

-For Data Structures, I mainly created weekly section handouts that is used among roughly 200 people using Lualatex, held office hours to help with **Java** programming projects, and taught quiz sections to solve data structure problems.
+For Data Structures, I created weekly section handouts that is used among roughly 200 people using Lualatex, held office hours to help with **Java** programming projects, and taught quiz sections to solve data structure problems.

 For Systems Programming, I built **Python** autograders to automate **C** and **C++** exercises grading processes, held office hours to help with **C** and **C++** programming projects, and taught quiz sections about systems.

-For AI, I create **Python** homework projects with the professor, built autograders using **Docker** and **Python** for these homework projects, and held weekly office hours.
+For AI, I created **Python** homework projects with the professor, built autograders using **Docker** and **Python** for these homework projects, and held weekly office hours.

+For NLP, I created weekly section presentation materials for all the TAs and quizzes, held weekly office hours to help with **Python** programming projects and written homework.